NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/index.md

 ## Setup

-Below an overview of the available containers and the documenattion to setup the Conatiners, for the quick setup see the [dd](#quick-setup)
+Below is an overview of the available containers and the documentation to setup the Containers, for the quick setup see the <a href="https://nicojane.github.io/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container#appendix-1-quick-setup">**Quick Setup**</a>

-### Full documentation Setup
+### Required Base Container Setup

-For the full documentation see the Setup Guide of the Base Container
+For the full documentation see the Setup Guide of the Base Container, which is followed by documentation about the sub containers listed below.
 <div class="nje-table-base-span">
 <span class="nje-table-row">
         <span class="nje-column1-value">Base Container </span>